Best practices to reduce negative impacts and feel good about our way of traveling.

 Like, share, comment

 Being a responsible traveler might be mainly, but not only, about our behavior during the journey.
 An essential part of what we can do is use our digital footprint.
-Insta, TikTok and their crazy cousins can be annoying and frustrating.
+Insta, TikTok, and co. can be annoying and frustrating.
 Understandably, many people are trying to reduce their use of it.
 If you don’t use any of these applications, I am not inviting you to start doing so.
 Enjoy your freedom!

 However, for those of us using them, let’s not forget about their reach and the positive impact they can create on subjects like nature conservation, responsible practices, community events and more.
 The socials have a massive potential in this matter, which every one of us can easily grasp.

-So, if you want to do something straightforward while lying in bed and eating crisps, follow the conservationists and pioneers out there, like their posts, and share their messages in your story.
+So, if you want to do something straightforward while lying in bed and eating chips, follow the conservationists and pioneers out there, like their posts, and share their messages in your story.
 Sign their petitions and motivate others to do the same.
 Boost their reach and become part of this great community.
-The more members we have, the louder we are heard and the further our message will be spread.
+The more members we have, the louder we are heard and the further our message spreads.
 Welcome to the club!

 Homestay experiences